 Rules concerning Activities directed at Underwater Cultural Heritage

-They are of high utility and widely recognized and applied by underwater archaeologists.
+They are highly useful and widely recognized and applied by underwater archaeologists.

 The Rules contain regulations as to: